Registration and Licensure with the College of Pharmacists of Manitoba

 Child Abuse Registry Check

 Please visit the Government of Manitoba website for instructions on how to apply for your Child Abuse Registry check: http://www.gov.mb.ca/fs/childfam/child_abuse_registry.html

 Your Child Abuse Registry Check must be dated within six months prior to starting your internship as described in Step Four.

 Review and Approval of Documentation

 Please note that you cannot transfer internship hours spent with one preceptor to another preceptor.
-If you decide to change your internship site or preceptor you must first have approval from the Registrar of the College to do so.
-The new preceptor must also be approved by Council.
+If you decide to change your internship site or preceptor you need approval from the College Registrar.
+Interns and potential preceptors requiring information on the approval process, should contact the College office.

 QuestionsIf at any time you have questions about the application process or access to your records, please contact Bev Robinson at the College by email at email@example.com .